Scripture Reference: Ruth 2-4

 Naomi and Ruth were both widows.
 Naomi’s husband had died many years before.
 Ruth used to be married to Naomi’s son but Naomi’s son died.
 Now Ruth treated Naomi like a mother and Naomi treated Ruth like a daughter.
 Even though they had an unusual kind of family, the Lord loved them and always took care of them.

 One day Naomi had a good idea.
 “Boaz has been so kind to you, Ruth.
 I think he would be a good husband.
-You do not know the customs of our country so I would be happy to tell you what to do if you would like me to.”
+You do not know the customs of our people so I would be happy to tell you what to do if you would like me to.”

 Ruth did want to marry Boaz.
 He was older than her but he was a kind man.
 She wanted Naomi to help her.

 Naomi told Ruth to go to the fields where all of the barley was being harvested.
 Boaz would be sleeping near the grain to guard it.
 Ruth was to quietly watch until she saw Boaz go to sleep for the night.
-After he was asleep, Ruth was to go and lay down at Boaz’ feet.
+After he was asleep, Ruth was to go and lay down at Boaz’s feet.

 Ruth did just as Naomi told her.
 That night, when Boaz was asleep, she laid down near his feet.
 At midnight, something woke Boaz up from his sleep.
 He looked down and saw Ruth.
 Boaz was very happy that Ruth wanted to marry him.